 In our non-VPN search, a 2-night stay at the hotel was listed as costing $412, while with the Japan server-based VPN, the same 2-night stay cost $322 - a savings of $90.
 That’s no small thing, especially if you’re booking for a longer stay.

 By and large though, when it comes to saving money on a hotel by using a VPN, it’s similar to saving money on airline tickets.
 The VPN can help you save some money, but your best bet—if you’re flexible—is to play around with the dates, the location, and the services you need.

 How Can You Save Money On Hotel Bookings Using a VPN?

 Using a VPN to save money on a hotel booking is a no-brainer.
-It is a feat that you can easily master in a single sitting.
-Without further ado, here are some steps on how you can save on your hotel booking with a VPN:
+It is a feat that you can easily master in a single sitting, by following a few simple steps: